evandisoft/RedOnion/MunOS/MunOS/Layer2.md

 1. Implementation of IExecutable that is itself a queue of IExecutables.
 They run in sequence.
 IExecutables don't have a return value though.
 So maybe we extend IExecutable.
 The extension has an event which can signal when it is done with a Return value

+1. Users will want to be able to run something and then later check it out.
+Process manager stats could be handled in layer 2 instead of Core.
+Or separate exec stats from selecting finished processes.
+We won't want all running things to stick around.
+Some things like button presses we will want to have them run and then finish.

+We will also want people to be able to run functions from button presses that will stick around and can be connected to processes.
+Perhaps if in

+1. Maybe process/thread distinction is important in layer2 because we want to be able to connect the process to LiveRepl (or equivalent) in order to play around with the globals and what-not.

+1. And LiveRepl's `terminate` button will destroy all threads associated with a process.
+Processes will not be IExecutables, but threads will be.

+1. ProcessManager will show information for processes and allow you to "switch" to a process, opening it in liverepl.